 World Water Day is March 22.
 Take a picture using water and tell us why you are grateful for it.

-We are currently trying to raise $18,500 to build 1 well and 6 secure, lit latrines in Tiebele in December 2017.
+We are currently trying to raise $40,000 to provide access to clean water, sanitation, education and malaria prevention kits in Tiebele in 2019.
 You can help us in many ways!
 1) Share our information on social media.
 2) Make a donation (with your guardian's permission).
 3) Create an online fundraiser for your birthday (other holiday or just because) instead of receiving gifts.
 4) Host a fundraising event.
 Email us to learn more at firstname.lastname@example.org.

 Sauk Rapids-Rice Middle School 8th Grade Science Water Project Essential Question: To what extent do we have a water problem?
 Note that projects are based on lecture and school resources and are not cited.